Prusa Slicer Download (2.9.4) | Free 3D Printing Software For Windows, Mac, and Linux

 • Now, choose to launch “Prusa Slicer” quickly by selecting the option on the last page of the wizard.

-For Download Prusa Slicer MacOS
+Steps For Download Prusa Slicer MacOS

 Step 1: Download DMG File